blackfennec-org/blackfennec/docs/source/type_system/selection_process.rst

 .. _interpretation:

 interpretation
   In the context of this document an interpretation is understood to be the visual representation of the data structure.
+The document :doc:`interpretation_abstraction` covers this concept.

 .. _type registry: